-Most office workers simply want to get their jobs done.
+Most office workers want to get their jobs done.
 Marketers and salespeople want to focus as much as possible on landing new customers.
-Staff doesn’t have the time or the inclination to learn about the many behind-the-scenes workings of information technology and systems.
+CPA firm accountants need to concentrate on client books and taxation compliance.

 We’ll first look at 10 of the most common problems that people within organizations request IT help desk support to solve.